2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Trailer

 I'm pretty happy with the trailer.
-Unlike most pontoon boat manufacturers who use black carpeting on the skids, G3 uses plastic runners, which make it very easy for the boat to slide on the trailer.
-It's easy to load and launch - much easier than I thought it would be.
+Unlike most pontoon boat manufacturers, which use black carpeting on the skids, G3 uses plastic runners, which make it very easy for the boat to slide on the trailer.
+It's easy to load and launch—much easier than I thought it would be.

 Seems like the cost would be minimal compared to a $30,000 boat, and the differentiation would make it a nice advertising point for the manufacturers.
 I'm sure this is available as an add-on, but another point is that my boat didn't come with a spare tire.
 Bummer.